TheresaLui/SelfHelpContent_v2/articles/azure-subscription-management/azure-subscription-management-cancelswitchreenablesubscription.md

 2. Select the subscription that you want to cancel.
 When the blade opens, select **Overview**.
 3. Select **Cancel subscription**
 4. Follow prompts and finish cancellation
-5. Allow up to 30 minutes for the subscription status to update in the portal.
+5. Allow up to 30 minutes for the subscription status to update in the portal

 If you don't want to cancel your subscription but want to stop charges for a resource, you can [manually delete them using the Azure portal](https://docs.microsoft.com/azure/azure-resource-manager/management/manage-resources-portal#delete-resources).

 ### Verify that your subscription was canceled

-1. Go to the [Subscriptions](https://portal.azure.com/#blade/Microsoft_Azure_Billing/SubscriptionsBlade) page.
+1. Go to the [Subscriptions](https://portal.azure.com/#blade/Microsoft_Azure_Billing/SubscriptionsBlade) page
 2. You may need to scroll to the right.
 Under **Status** is the current state of the subscription.
 3. If the status reflects **Disabled**,  the subscription is canceled